auspham/SeptNotes/W12-Revision.md

     <details>
     <summary>Show answer</summary>

-            We write NFR's because it indicates the expected behaviour of our system.
-When gathering non functional requirements, it is important to be specific and precise because it gives a specific idea of how the system should operate.
+            We write Non functional requirements because users might have requirements that does not related to the software functionality such as:
+              - Product requirement
+              - Orginaisational requirement
+              - External requirements.

+            Good requirement has to be specific and precise because non-functional requirements are very difficult to verify.

+            Therefore, we need to write statement that can be objectively tested and verified.

+            We need to avoid:
+            - Generic requirement
+            - General statement that may unlikely to met accross the system

     </details>